 The argument that I will seek to develop concerns the origins and nature of the discourse of politics that obtains in countries like Poland.
-This discourse originates in Marxism, but in some ways politics is an unfortunate domain to investigate from the standpoint of Marx0s work.
+This discourse originates in Marxism, but in some ways politics is an unfortunate domain to investigate from the standpoint of Marxs work.
 A study of his writings will find much analytical discussion of the nature of politics at specific moments of modern history.
 But when Althusser points out:

 "The reader will know how Volume Three ends.
-A title: Classes.
-Forty lines, then silence," (8)
+A (8) title: Classes.
+Forty lines, then silence."

 he is underlining a problem that faces any such investigation as this.
-Marx0s discussions of the political domain are directed to specific historical events.
-Not, of course, that these are devoid of theoretical constructs; but we are left without any rigorous exposition of a theory of this domain, and, most notably of all, we are left without a substantive discussion of Marx0s conceptualisations of the institutions of an emancipated society.
+Marxs discussions of the political domain are directed to specific historical events.
+Not, of course, that these are devoid of theoretical constructs; but we are left without any rigorous exposition of a theory of this domain, and, most notably of all, we are left without a substantive discussion of Marxs conceptualisations of the institutions of an emancipated society.

-Marx, in common with contemporary radicals, was not disposed to separate the problem of political institutions from the 'social question' which was perhaps necessarily construed as the exclusive focus of the struggle for emancipation.
-Arendt has argued that it was, therefore, inevitable that this should be a neglected area of discussion, that questions of 'state and government' should be overwhelmed by this prior obsession' (9).
-The one state institution to which Marx did declare allegiance was the Paris Commune of 1871 and it is the image of this institution that has entered into the theory, the vocabulary, and the imagination of the Marxist tradition.
-Even here, Arendt and Anweiler have entered a reservation regarding Marx's commitment to this form, arguing that Marx envisaged for the Commune a role only as:
+Marx, in common with contemporary radicals, was not disposed to separate the problem of political institutions from the osocial question which was perhaps necessarily construed as the exclusive focus of the struggle for emancipation.
+Arendt has argued that it was, therefore, inevitable that this should be a neglected area of discussion, that questions of ostate and government should be overwhelmed by this prior obsession to the end of this form, arguing that has entered into the theory, the vocabulary, and the imagination of the Marxist tradition.
+Even here, Arendt and Amweiler have entered a reservation regarding Marx commitment to this form, arguing that Marx envisaged for the Commune a role only as:

-"temporary organs in the political struggle to advance the revolution," (10)
+"temporary organs in the political struggle to advance the revolution."
+(10)